bing pixel

 Catha Jones Scholarship

-Awarded annually to upper class women of high moral character, with preference given to students transferring from Waldorf College who are in music and/or elementary education.
+Awarded annually to individuals of high moral character, with preference given to students transferring from Waldorf College who are in music and/or elementary education.
 Established in 1975 in memory of Catha Jones ’70, by her parents, Mr. and Mrs. Kenneth Jones, other family members and friends, and the Augsburg University Senior Challenge Program.

 Robert Karlén Chamber Music Scholarship